-Training and technical assistance is provided to school counselors and administrators for the implementation of state mandates and national and state counseling standards.
-Additionally, state-wide professional development is provided each year as well as area workshops and state conferences.
-Schools and districts are monitored annually for legislative compliance through the Student Services Reports.
+In addition, professional development and technical assistance is provided to school counselors and administrators for the implementation of state mandates and national and state counseling standards.
+Schools and districts are surveyed annually for legislative compliance through the Student Services Report.

 Learn more about the standards that define the knowledge and skills Arkansas students should have in order to be ready for college and careers.Learn More